Tashongedzwanashe/Tashongedzwanashe/README.md

 ## Hi there 👋

+🔭 I’m currently working on a School website
+🌱 I’m currently learning Computer science at SRH University of Applied Sciences 👯 I’m looking to collaborate voluntarily on any project that enhances my skills 🤔 I’m looking for help with full-stack development skills 📫 How to reach me: emmamufunde99@gmail.com or +491742568718 😄 Pronouns: He or Male

 <!--
 **Tashongedzwanashe/Tashongedzwanashe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.